tot-ra/ka_ba/README.md

 ## `ba` - A2A Agent UI, Control, and Orchestration Layer (`src/`)

-> *ba* (𓅽) - is the ancient Egyptian concept of the soul manifestation, the "personality".

 `ba` is a web application built with Vite and React (located in the `src/` directory), designed to serve as a user interface, control panel, and orchestration layer for Agent-to-Agent (A2A) compliant AI agents.
 It aims to provide a unified interface for interacting with various agents, including the local [`ka`](#ka---ai-agent-runtime-ka) agent runtime.